 ‘These colonies are, and of right ought to be, free and independent states…absolved from all allegiance to the British Crown.’On 15 June the Congress elected George Washington, one of the Virginia delegates, as Commander in Chief of the Continental Army.
 He accepted the post on condition that he received no pay.

 The Battle of Bunker HillOn 17 June after receiving reinforcements Gage attacked the American entrenchments at Bunker Hill outside Boston, taking it on the third attempt after heavy losses.
 The colonists suffered more than 300 casualties and the British more than 1,000.
-The British had won but at a very heavy cost.
+The British had won but at a very heavy cost to morale.
+The myth of British invincibility had been dented.

 The battle had two results.
 It made the British more cautious in subsequent encounters with the Continental Army; and it led Congress to recommend that all able-bodied men enlist in the militia.
 The population was forced to divide into Patriots and Loyalists.